robot5000-design/ms4-mc-vinyl/README.md

 21. The deployed Heroku site should now be functioning correctly.

-9. Go to settings and click on Reveal Config Vars.

-    ![Settings][7]

-    [7]: ./documentation/images_for_readme/settings.jpg "Settings"

-10. Enter the environmental variables for the project.

-    ![EnvVariables][8]

-    [8]: ./documentation/images_for_readme/env-variables.jpg "Environmental Variables"

 ---

-_For this website to be run locally it can downloaded as a ZIP file or it can be cloned, however it needs access to a database schema named "movie_review" as highlighted in the earlier section:_
+_For this website to be run locally it can downloaded as a ZIP file or it can be cloned, however it needs access to a Postgres database as highlighted in the earlier section:_

 - To download ZIP copy:

     1. On GitHub, navigate to the main page of the repository.
     2. Above the list of files, click Code.
     3. Click Download ZIP.
     4. Navigate to the local Downloads folder and un-zip the project_one-master folder.

 - To Clone using Command Line:

     1. On GitHub, navigate to the main page of the repository.
     2. Above the list of files, click Code.
     3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the URL.
     To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then copy the URL.
     4. Open Git Bash.
     5. Change the current working directory to the location where you want the cloned directory.
-6. Type git clone, and then paste the URL you copied earlier: \$ git clone url-copied-earlier
+    6. Type git clone, and then paste the URL you copied earlier:

+        `git clone url-copied-earlier`

     7. Press Enter to create your local clone.

 - To Clone using GitHub Desktop:

     1. On GitHub, navigate to the main page of the repository.
     2. Above the list of files, click Code.
     3. Click "Open with GitHub Desktop" to clone and open the repository with GitHub Desktop.
     4. Follow the prompts in GitHub Desktop to complete the clone.

 Once the local project directory is in place, create a virtual python environment.
-Make an env.py file with the following entries:

-    - import os
-    - ("IP", "0.0.0.0")
-    - ("PORT", "5000")
-    - ("SECRET_KEY", "\<your secret key\>")
-    - ("API_KEY", "\<your api access key\>")
-    - ("MONGO_URI", "\<your mongodb uri\>")
-    - ("MONGO_DBNAME", "movie_review")
+Of course the environment variables will need to be set-up locally.

 Install the required packages with:

-- `pip install -r requirements.txt`
+- `pip3 install -r requirements.txt`

 Run the app:

 - `python3 manage.py runserver`

-The website should be available at http://127.0.0.1:5000
+The website should be available at localhost.

 ---